Pope John XXIII High School (Everett, Massachusetts)

-Due to financial difficulties brought on by default by the United School Association (president Phil Morgaman of Florida), the school closed on May 31, 2019.
+The school was closed on May 31, 2019 by the archdiocese.

 Academics

 The curriculum at Pope John XXIII High School provides multiple pathways of academic function - College Preparatory, Honors and Advanced Placement.

 Performing arts

 Students produce drama, musicals, talent shows, and summer productions.
 Recent shows include Godspell, A Christmas Carol, Guys and Dolls, and Hello, Dolly!.
 Visits are made to shows at Boston theatres; the Drama Club saw the production of War Horse at the Boston Opera House.

 In the fall of 2016, students performed a rendition "The Election."